AckeeDevOps/gitlabci-templates/templates/backend/nodejs/cloud_functions/README.md

 # Prefabs for Firebase Cloud Functions

-These prefabs are meant to be used during with Firebase Cloud Functions.
+These prefabs are meant to be used with Firebase Cloud Functions.
 They rely on following directory structure:

 ```